+A sugar-free diet is no easy feat.
 When weaning your body off a highly addictive substance such as sugar, it’s important to do so carefully and mindfully.
-Replacing foods that contain refined sugars with lower amounts of natural sugars is a good way to slowly acclimate and avoid withdrawal symptoms (such as brain fog, jitters, or severe cravings).
+As a part of a new low-sugar lifestyle, replacing foods that contain refined sugars with lower amounts of natural sugars is a good way to slowly acclimate and avoid withdrawal symptoms (such as brain fog, jitters, or severe cravings).

 Another way to stabilize those big blood sugar spikes is to eat plenty of whole foods that are rich in protein, healthy fats, and fiber.
 This will help to balance out your body’s natural functions, mood and energy levels, and get you on the right track to a healthier and happier life.

 Tue Citrus has a few healthy eating tips to help you on your way.